 Another modification of the ECAP technique for processing of long samples was proposed by Rosochowski and Olejnik ().
-This incremental ECAP (I-ECAP) is a cyclic process consisting of consecutive delivering of the billet in to the deformation zonea small volume of material is deformed by simple shear in each cycle by a punch.
+This incremental ECAP (I-ECAP) is a cyclic process consisting of delivering of the billet in to the deformation zone, when a small volume of material is deformed by simple shear in each cycle by a reciprocating punch.
 This technique was further modified into a double-billet I-ECAP process ().